-During calendar year 2023, the Borough of Kinnelon water supply is routinely monitored for over 80 contaminants in your drinking water according to Federal and State laws.
-These tests included items ranging from taste and odor to bacteriological and chemical contaminants.
+During calendar year 2024, the Borough of Kinnelon water supply is routinely monitored for over 80 contaminants in your drinking water according to Federal and State laws.
 The United States Environmental Protection Agency (USEPA) and the New Jersey Department of Environmental Protection (NJDEP) set health and safety standards for public water supplies.
 We are pleased to inform you that your water meets or exceeds the health and safety standards put forth.